W. B. Gallie

-Life
+Education

-W. B. Gallie was born in Lenzie, East Dunbartonshire, near Glasgow, the son of an engineer.
-He was educated at Sedbergh School, a public school in Sedbergh, Cumbria, and Balliol College, Oxford.
-In 1934 he graduated with first class honours in Philosophy, politics and economics.
-In 1937 he received his Bachelor of Literature for his research into 'The part played by symbols in the achievement of knowledge'.
-In 1935 he obtained a post in University College of Swansea as an assistant lecturer in philosophy.
-In 1938 he was appointed as a lecturer.
-In 1948 he was appointed as a senior lecturer.
+Gallie was born in Lenzie, East Dunbartonshire, near Glasgow, the son of an engineer.
+He was educated at Sedbergh School, a public school in Sedbergh, Cumbria.
+While there he attended a scholarship examination interview in Oxford for admission to Oxford University, in which he was examined by, among others, A.D.
+Lindsay, the Master of Balliol College, Oxford.
+Two years later, having passed the interview, he enrolled in Balliol College.
+In 1934 he obtained his Bachelor of Arts (First class honours) in Philosophy, Politics and Economics.
+In 1937 he received his Bachelor of Literature for his research into The part played by symbols in the achievement of knowledge.